St. Mary's Episcopal Church (Burlington, New Jersey): New church

 New St. Mary's Church was constructed between 1846 and 1854.
 It is one of the earliest attempts in the United States to "follow a specific English medieval church model for which measured drawings existed."
 This Gothic Revival-style church was designed by Richard Upjohn, who modeled it after St. John's Church in Shottesbrooke, England.
 It helped to firmly establish Upjohn as a practitioner of Gothic design.
 It is a massive brownstone church with a long nave.
 The crossing is topped by a tall stone spire that has eight bells cast in England in 1865 by Thomas Mears II at the Whitechapel Bell Foundry.
 It has been designated as a National Historic Landmark.

 Fire

 In 1976 while renovations were being done to the church a mistake made by one of the workers led to a fire which caused extreme roof and interior damage.

-The fire was discovered in the early AM hours of April 15, 1976, Holy Thursday.
+The fire was discovered in the early hours of April 15, 1976, Holy Thursday.
 Eventually, a general alarm fire was declared bringing hundreds of firemen from Burlington City, Burlington Township, Beverly-Edgewater Park, and Willingboro in New Jersey as well as Bristol across the bridge in Pennsylvania.